RoBro92/SmartRV-TankPro/firmware/src/display/README.md

 - If needed, hold BOOT and tap RST to enter bootloader before upload.
 - Version shown on UI labels: **v0.2.0**.

+Docs/index/roadmap: see `docs/README.md`.
+Images/assets: see `docs/assets/` (for any shared UI images).

 ## Changelog
 See `CHANGELOG.md` in this directory.